invisibleXML/ixml/misc/pragmas.md

   then use pragmas to specify the behavior of the variable-form variant.

-* The standard rules for translating an ixml grammar to XML form by parsing it against *ixml.ixml* do not produce the results described here.
-Either we just impose them by fiat, or we need a fully worked out proposal for generating XML names from the input data.

-  This is a major stumbling block.

 * Ideally we would prefer to allow annotations on rules to precede the mark on the left-hand side; an earlier version of the bracket-QName proposal did allow them there, rather than after the mark.
 The current version was changed in order to allow pragmas at the beginning of a grammar to be attached to the grammar as a whole.

-  If pragmas occurring outside rules are syntactically distinct (e.g. if they are always to be followed by a full stop), then pragmas can occur both before the mark on a left-hand side and between rules.
+  If pragmas occurring outside rules are syntactically distinct, then pragmas can occur both before the mark on a left-hand side and between rules.
+It does complicate the grammar a bit.
 Worth doing?

+  Easiest approach may be to require a full stop after pragmas occurring outside of rules.

+  * Change ixml rule to `ixml: SPS, rule+SPS, SPS.`
+  * Define SPS as `-SPS: (S; (pragma, S, '.'))*.`

+  Or alternatively just change the rule for ixml and define two forms of pragma:

+  * `ixml:  S, (rule; Pragma)+S, S.`
+  * `Pragma:  pragma, S, '.'.`

-* One result is that while for pragmas on symbols in a right-hand side it doesn't matter whether they come before or after the mark, on the left-hand side it does matter.
+* One result of the current design is that while for pragmas on symbols in a *right-hand side* it doesn't matter whether they come before or after the mark, on the *left-hand side* it does matter.
 It might be less confusing to require that pragmas follow the mark on the right-hand side, to make it parallel to the left-hand side.
 Or it might be less irritating to allow them either before or after the mark.
   At the moment, the proposal takes the second course.

 * The fact that extension elements can contain things that are implicit but not explicit in the ixml form means that a schema for